KhronosGroup/glTF/specification/README.md

 All large data for meshes, skins and animations is stored in buffers and retrieved via accessors.

 An *accessor* defines a method for retrieving data as typed arrays from within a bufferView.
-The accessor specifies a component type (e.g. FLOAT) and a data type (e.g. VEC3), which when combined define the complete data type for each array.
+The accessor specifies a component type (e.g. `FLOAT`) and a data type (e.g. `VEC3`), which when combined define the complete data type for each array.
 The accessor also specifies the location and size of the data within the bufferView using the properties `byteOffset` and `count`. count specifies the number of attributes within the bufferView, *not* the number of bytes.

 All accessors are stored in the asset's `accessors` property.

-The following fragment shows two accessors, a scalar accessor for retrieving a primitive's indices and a VEC3 for retrieving the primitive's position data.
+The following fragment shows two accessors, a scalar accessor for retrieving a primitive's indices and a 3-float-component vector accessor for retrieving the primitive's position data.

 ```json
 "accessors": {